Since video recordings are available for only four of the seven talks, we have included the audio recordings for the entire seminar below.

 Based on zhen-lok, revulsion, one could be inspired to look for a teacher, as Milarepa did, and as many of us have.
 There is a search for the dharma, as in the case of Milarepa, “largely trying out which one works best.”
 Phase two, then, would be becoming a spiritual shopper, a dilettante.
 “When we feel let down by our own ambition, embarrassed by our criminality, we try to find a way to a more spiritual approach, and our shopping trip begins to happen at that point.”

 Trungpa Rinpoche ends talk 3, after the questions and answers, by strongly encouraging students to attend the all-day sitting session, the nyinthun, the following day.
 This encouragement of intensive sitting practice is something that he did many times, over and over, in the course of his teachings, not just in the early days, but through the 1980s as well.”I hope everybody will be able to take part in this.
-It’s extremely imprtant.
-In order to relate to milarepa’s life, imitate milarepa’s style, just for one day, which is very encouraging not only to yourselves but to America.
-We could be American Milarepa’s, not Japanese or Tibetan; you could be American milarepa.
+It’s extremely important.
+In order to relate to Milarepa’s life, imitate Milarepa’s style, just for one day, which is very encouraging not only to yourselves but to America.
+We could be American Milarepa’s, not Japanese or Tibetan; you could be American Milarepa.
 You could be brave and trusting yourself.”